 And the winner is…

 The 2014 Houston Jewish Film Festival Audience Choice Winner is Glickman!
 Thank you to everyone who voted to help determine the winner.
-We will be re-showing Glickman during the Ann and Stephen Kaufman Jewish Book & Arts Fair in the fall.
+We will be re-showing Glickman during the Ann and Stephen Kaufman Jewish Book & Arts Fair.

 Marty Glickman spent his career calling games for the New York Knicks, Giants and Jets, among other teams.
 He was a sportscaster’s sportscaster and a broadcasting institution.
 Prior to his broadcasting career, however, Glickman was an Olympian, scheduled to run the 4x100 meter relay at the 1936 Berlin Olympics.
 He was removed from the event to mollify Hitler.
 Written, produced and directed by James L. Freedman and executive produced by Martin Scorsese, the documentary tells the story not only of the travesty of the 1936 Olympics, but also of a remarkable career, fascinating even to non-sports fans.
 The film includes appearances by Louis Zamperini, fellow Olympian runner and WWII P.O.W., Larry King, Jerry Stiller, Bob Costas, and Marv Albert.

 During the summer months the Houston Jewish Film Festival joins forces with the Consulate General of Israel to the Southwest to bring the Summer Israeli Film Series to Houston.
 This series showcases Israeli films that have completed the film festival circuit.
-They are shown on a monthly basis at the Evelyn Rubenstein Jewish Community Center.
+They are shown on a monthly basis.

 View line-ups from past Summer Israeli Film Series